Digital Micro-Internship with Mindless Academy

 How did you find out about the internship?

-Any top tips for future or current students about how I got hired and the benefits from an employability perspective?
+Do you have any top tips to share with future and current students about how you got hired and how completing this opportunity has benefited you from an employability perspective?

 About Mindless Mag